Doing-it-All with Bounded Work and Communication: Graphs and Communication

-Now we discuss two properties of the overlay graphs $G(p,f)$, as defined above in the form~$L(p)^\ell$ for a suitable~$\ell$, that will be key for applications in algorithm design in subsequent sections.
+Now we discuss three properties of the overlay graphs $G(p,f)$, as defined above in the form~$L(p)^\ell$ for a suitable~$\ell$, that will be key for applications in algorithm design in subsequent sections.

 \begin{lemma} For any $f<p$, the maximum degree of $G(p,f)$ is $\cO\bigl(\bigl(\frac{p}{p-f}\bigr)^{3.31}\bigr)$. \end{lemma}

 \begin{proof} We estimate $r$ and $k-r$ as used in the specification of $G(p,f)=L(p)^\ell$, where $\ell=2k+1$.
 It follows from part a) of the construction that